 First, gather your blackberries.
 If you have a member from church who allows you to come pick 20 cups of blackberries, all the better.
 If you have a husband who is willing to keep the dogs away and pick said free blackberries with you in the rain, that (he!) is the best!

 Once you get your blackberries home, deal with them as soon as possible.
 Wash your berries gently under cool water.
 Then, smash your blackberries with a potato masher or a sturdy metal spoon.
 It won’t take long and it doesn’t have to be a perfect puree.
 Some blackberry chunks are actually good!

 To make one batch of blackberry jam, you will need 5 cups of crushed berries.
 That is approximately 3 pounds of berries or 8 cups of blackberries, if you were wondering.

 Now, set your blackberries aside and prepare your jars.
 You can also do this first, if you like.
 Gather all your Ball canning jars and wash them in hot water.
 You can also sterilize them by washing them in your dishwasher.

 You can buy Ball canning jars at your local grocery store or at Walmart.
 Ball jars can also be found at many garage sales.
 I tripled my jars this year as my Grandma and Mom gave me all their old jars.

 Canning jars come in many sizes.
 Half pint jars are the perfect size for jam.
 I use pint jars for salsa and quart jars for applesauce.
 You can decide on the size of jars that you would like to use.
 Half pint or smaller are really the best size for jam.

 Once your jars are washed, you need to do three things.

-First, fill your canner with hot water.
+First, fill your water bath canner with hot water.
 Cover and bring to a simmer.

 Second, you need to fill your jars with hot water to stay warm.
 This is very important because your jam will be warm when you fill your jars.
 If you put warm jam in a cold jar and submerge it in hot water, your jar will not seal properly and could very well crack.